 The Executive Committee meets Monday, Council is Tuesday and Wednesday, and the College of Bishops meets Thursday and Friday.
 HERE is a link to the text and video of the Tuesday address by Archbishop Beach on the State of the Province.
 Below is an interesting graphic of the structure of the ACNA.

 Do you wish to crush temptation under your heel?

 When: Friday to Sunday, August 5-7

 Who: YOU (if you are 11th or 12th grade high school or in college)

 Ricky McCarl was ordained to the deaconate on Friday, June 3rd.
 Bishop David Hicks presents his stole, while Rev. Russ Buchanan assists.
 Rev. McCarl is assisting at Emmanuel R.E.
 Church in Pipersville, PA.
 In the photo below, Rev. Garrison of Emmanuel, Rev. France, Rev. McCarl, Rev. Buchanan, Canon Riches and Rt.
 Rev. Hicks.

-Diocesan Council 2016 is being planned for Thursday and Friday, November 3-4, at Turf Valley Resort in Ellicott City, MD, where it was in 2014 and 2011.
+Diocesan Council 2016 is being planned for Thursday and Friday, November 3-4, at St. Stephen’s R.E.
+Church in Eldersburg, MD, and Turf Valley Resort in Ellicott City, MD, where it was in 2014 and 2011.
 Detailed planning will take place during the summer, and the daily schedule and online registration will be available at the beginning of September.
 Reports will be posted online during October.